EFFECTIVE DATE: 4th January 2021

 We will handle all of your data in an honest, transparent and conscientious manner.
 We are also committed to protecting your data from improper use.

-When you post content to the hub through your profile, you are voluntarily publishing information that can be seen by other members of the network.
-You should therefore only post information that you’d be happy to share with those members and are advised to do so with due care and caution in regard to your own personal privacy.
+When you post content to the Facebook group, you are voluntarily publishing information that can be seen by other users of Facebook.
+You should therefore only post information that you’d be happy to share online and are advised to do so with due care and caution in regard to your own personal privacy.

-When interacting with us online (either outside the membership sections of the hub or through public social media platforms), users are also advised to do so with due care and caution in regard to their own personal privacy.
+When interacting with us elsewhere online, users are also advised to do so with due care and caution in regard to their own personal privacy.

 If you comment on blog posts featured on our main website, these comments can be seen by everyone visiting the site.
 These visitors will only be able to see your comments and your name.